freakeinstein/freakeinstein.github.io/_posts/2016-07-4-programming-in-lua-tutorial.md

+---
+layout: post
+title: Programming in lua [ tutorial ] - ( quick reference ).
+---

-This quick reference is based on the book `programming in lua - 3rd edition` [link](https://www.lua.org/pil/)
+This quick reference that I've created, is based on the book `programming in lua - 3rd edition` [link](https://www.lua.org/pil/).

 ```lua